George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-function-pointers.md

 Function pointers don't support generic delegates.
 Also, avoid wrapping [`BurstCompiler.CompileFunctionPointer<T>`](xref:Unity.Burst.BurstCompiler.CompileFunctionPointer``1(``0)) within another open generic method.
 If you do this, Burst can't apply required attributes to the delegate, perform additional safety analysis, or perform potential optimizations.

 Argument and return types are subject to the same restrictions as `DllImport` and internal calls.
-For more information, see the documentation on [DllImport and internal calls](csharp-burst-intrinsics-dllimport.md).
+For more information, refer to the documentation on [DllImport and internal calls](csharp-burst-intrinsics-dllimport.md).

 ### Interoperability with IL2CPP